 Moreover, the guidance maintains that all staff who work directly with children must read both Part One and Annex B of the document.
 Additionally, staff who do not work directly with children can either read Part One or Annex A, which is a condensed version of Part One with the school management deciding which suits its staff best.
 However, they must ensure that all staff understand their roles and responsibilities.

-What are the notable proposed changes in Keeping Children Safe in Education 2022?
+What are the notable changes in Keeping Children Safe in Education 2022?

-There are a number of proposed changes in the consultation; Keeping Children Safe in Education 2022.
+There are a number of changes in Keeping Children Safe in Education 2022.
 We’ve condensed these points and listed them below for your convenience, separated by each section of the document.

 Part One – Safeguarding Information for All Staff